 Also, try to minimise the junk in your pantry during exams.
 Of course, I agree that chocolate is therapeutic.
 But eating poorly when stressed will only make you feel worse, and an anxious body demands nutrients more than ever before.

 Ever get those gnarly leg cramps that cause everything to tingle, only to realise that you haven’t left your desk in 6 hours?
 Guilty!
 When I focus too much on school, I often abandon my physical health.
 But let me tell you, you don’t need a gym membership or a rigorous workout schedule to keep healthy during deadlines.

 With my aforementioned hourly alarms, I make sure to pace the room, do some simple stretches, and down some water.
 I keep tabs on my phones pace-counter, aiming to avoid being overly lethargic in my library corner.
 And every morning (and evening, if possible), I YouTube yoga sessions for stress relief.
 Not only do these small movements help my anxiety, but they refresh my limbs for handling hours before pens and paper, screens and seminars, throughout the year.

 Additionally, I recommend scheduling walks throughout the day.
 Yes, I get it.
-Manchester is cold.
+Manchester is cold and rainy.
 But grab a friend and walk the block (excuse my Americanism) to get some fresh air, take a break, and incorporate some brief socialisation into your day.